Confident England look to dash South Africa's hopes | Sports-Games

 - United Arab Emirates

-With a net run rate of +3.183, England is more or less through to the semifinals with four wins from as many games, while South Africa is lying in the third spot with six points from four matches.
+With a net run rate of +3.183, England are more or less through to the semifinals with four wins from as many games, while South Africa are lying in the third spot with six points from four matches.

-Both South Africa and Australia are in a close race for the second semifinal spot from Group 1 but the Australians are above the Proteas based on a better net run rate, though they have six points each.
+Both South Africa and Australia are in close race for the second semifinal spot from Group 1 but the Australians are above the Proteas on the basis of a better net run rate, though they have six points each.

 It will all boil down to Saturday's game and South Africa will know what exactly they need to do before facing England as Australia play West Indies in the first match of the day.